srr013/CS50/README.md

 at the right time by the right person.

 This tool can accept a JSON or FHIR data feed as its source for notification details.
+The .py files were started from a class template.